stanichor/stanichor.github.io/_posts/2025-10-12-galaxy-brain.md

 categories:
 ---

-I keep seeing experts offer elaborate causal stories for phenomena that have a much simpler proximate explanation.
+I keep seeing experts offer elaborate causal stories for phenomena that have a much simpler and more proximate explanation.
 The complicated account is often interesting to hear, but the simple one usually suffices to explain the observed facts.
 Below, I provide examples.

 ### Japan's Lower-Than-Average GDP Per Capita Growth